 Decide whether it makes sense to organize files by name, date, project, or department.
 Start on your shared drive with your broadest categories for your main folders, and then get more specific with subfolders.
 Here’s what that could look like.

 Best for: Organizations that mainly identify projects by the client’s or organization’s name, such as a marketing or advertising agency.

 Pros: Names are less ambiguous than other categories, such as industry or product type.
 It’s easy to find the right folder when the client contacts you.

 Cons: It can be confusing if the client or company changes their name.
-It can be difficult to remember when you worked on a certain project at a glance.
+It’s also difficult to remember when a certain project took place or was completed.

 Best for: Organizations with large amounts of files tied to time periods, like a financial services business.

 Pros: It’s easy to focus on a specific time period, such as the quarter or fiscal year.